M-Achilles/CodeClinic_C-Sharp/README.md

  * Input of barometric data from datasoure
     * Example textfile for first implementation
     * Later data from an API or something
+* Overview
     * Create a function that gets a start date, end date and the data passed in and returns cartesian coordinates
     * Create a function that calculates the slope of barometric pressure of the given timerange
     * Plot the graph with a technologie of your choice
         * UWP
         * Xamarin.Forms
         * ASP.&#8203;net

 # Project 2: Where Am I?
 ## Task
 * Find the geolocation of the machine, currently running your code
+* Overview
     * Show
         * Latitude
         * Longitude
         * Location on Map
         * Accuracy as circle (e.g.)
     * Use a technologie of your choice
         * UWP
         * Xamarin.Forms
         * ASP.&#8203;net
             * Show location of client not server

 # Project 3: Eight Queens
 ## Task
 * Find an algorithm for the eight queens problem
     * Place eight queens on a chessboard so that no queen can attack each other
     * Show all 92 solutions
-* Design
+* Overview
     * General approach
         * Modular not monolithic
-    * Overview
+    * Design
         * 1D representation of a 8x8 board
             * Array of eight fields (columns)
             * Each field holds a integer number (number of row)